dborzov/lsp/README.md

 `-s` key, similarly to modtime key, shows file sizes and sorts within file groups from largest to smallest:
 ![](https://raw.githubusercontent.com/dborzov/lsp/screenshots/size.png)

+#### Async Timeout
+The file information is collected asynchronously, BFS-like, with a separate thread for each file and a timeout threshold.

+That means that the execution is not going to freeze because of some low-response device driver (like external hard drive or optical drive) or collecting info about a huge directory.

 #### Align by left
 I have been playing with aligning files and descriptions by center, and I like that you can see files with the same extension right away, but there are deifinitely cases when it gets weird.
 For now, there is `-p` key to render the file table in the left-aligned columns: